 If you want to reuse oil, treating it and storing it properly is essential to keeping the smoke point high enough to safely cook chicken.
 When cooking, you should use a thermometer to ensure heating is not exceeding proper frying temperatures.
 Once you've cooked, let the oil cool, then strain it through a cheesecloth or coffee filter to remove food particles.
 You then should store the oil in an airtight container in the refrigerator, shielding it from exposure to heat and excess light.
 When using the oil to cook chicken, you can mix it with fresh oil to help normalize the smoke point, but make sure it's the same type of oil.
 Mixing different oils together also can lower their smoke points.

 Improperly reusing oil can present several forms of danger.
 For one, after an oil heats past its smoke point, it can reach a flash point, at which point it will burst into flames.
 When it reaches its smoke point, oil also changes its composition, developing free radical compounds that could possibly cause cancer.
-If an oil begins to smoke and smell foul while you're cooking chicken, stop cooking and dispose of the chicken immediately.
-If it looks dark and has an odor, you shouldn't use it in the first place.
-Also, avoid cooking your chicken in iron or copper pots and pans, as the metals can cause the oil to turn rancid more quickly.
+Your best bet is to give the oil a sniff test before you trust it with your chicken.
+If it smells fine when cold, heat up a small quantity in your skillet.
+If you don't detect any "off" smells, it's not rancid and should be safe to use.